centre-for-humanities-computing/Danish-NER-bias/README.md

 The project investigates the effect of intersectional biases in Danish language models (see [list](https://github.com/centre-for-humanities-computing/Danish-NER-bias#danish-language-models)) used for Named Entity Recognition (NER).
 This is achieved by applying a data augmentation technique, namely augmenting all names in the [DaNe](https://aclanthology.org/2020.lrec-1.565/) testset on gender-divided name lists for both majority and minority names.

 For instructions on how to reproduce the results, please refer to the [Pipeline](https://github.com/centre-for-humanities-computing/Danish-NER-bias#pipeline) section.
-To cite this repository and/or paper, see [Citation](https://github.com/centre-for-humanities-computing/Danish-NER-bias#citation).

 ## Project structure
 The repository has the following directory structure: